pgangw/pfch_finalproject2022/README.md

 split_tags.py: Calculating the number of views every tag has received

-extracting_wikipedia_data.py: Using wikipedia API to extract author nationality details
+extracting_wikipedia_data.py: Using wikipedia API to extract speaker nationality details

 extracting_transcript_sentences.py: Extract transcript sentiments per minute for the top 5 and bottom 5 videos sorted on the basis of likes